 Interior fogging on the windshield can be quickly removed by turning the mode selector to Defrost.
 The Defrost/Floor mode can be used to maintain a clear windshield and provide sufficient heating.
-If side window fogging becomes a problem increase blower speed.
+If side window fogging becomes objectionable, increase blower speed to improve airflow and clearing of the side windows.
 Vehicle windows tend to fog on the inside in mild but rainy or humid weather.

 - Recirculate without A/C should not be used for long periods, as fogging may occur. - Automatic Temperature Controls (ATC) will automatically adjust the climate control settings to reduce or eliminate window fogging on the front windshield.
+When this occurs, recirculation will be unavailable.